Checkmk

 1. Introduction

-Checkmk enables you to comprehensively monitor Microsoft SQL Server (abbreviated to 'MSSQL' in this article).
-You can find a complete list of all available check plug-ins in our Catalog of Check Plug-ins.
+Checkmk enables you to comprehensively monitor Microsoft SQL Servers (abbreviated to 'MSSQL' in the following).
+A complete list of all available check plug-ins can be found in our Catalog of check plug-ins.

-In order to be able to monitor the databases, you just need the agent plug-in mk-sql in addition to the Checkmk agent.
+To be able to monitor the databases, you will also need the mk-sql agent plug-in in addition to the Checkmk agent.
 As of Checkmk 2.3.0, this agent plug-in is also able to monitor databases on remote systems.
-No additional software is required either on the Checkmk server or on the database server.
+No additional software is required on either the Checkmk or the database server.

-The only mandatory requirement for the use of mk-sql is that the TCP/IP protocol is activated in the SQL server network configuration.
-If TCP/IP is not permitted or allowed in your MSSQL server environment, until further notice you will have to fall back to the mssql.vbs legacy plug-in.
+The only mandatory requirement for using mk-sql is that the TCP/IP protocol is activated in the SQL server network configuration.
+If TCP/IP is not permitted or otherwise allowed in your MSSQL server environment, you must use the legacy agent plug-in mssql.vbs until further notice.

-2. Setting up a login for the monitoring
+2. Setting up an account for monitoring (Windows)

 The agent plug-in requires access to your MSSQL instances.
-As a rule, it will be clear — long before the monitoring team arrives — what such access can or may look like.
+As a rule, it is clear — long before the monitoring team arrives — what such access can or may look like.
 In the case of MSSQL, there are two options.
-Either you exclusively use the Windows Authentication mode or the mixed mode SQL Server and Windows Authentication mode.
-In the following two sections, we explain what to look out for in these respective procedures.
+Either you use only the Windows Authentication mode or the mixed mode SQL Server and Windows Authentication mode.

-The Checkmk agent is executed by the system user (NT AUTHORITY\SYSTEM) on Windows systems.
-If you can also use this system user for monitoring MSSQL, you only need to make sure that this login has at least permissions for the following securable elements (Securables):
+The Checkmk agent is executed on Windows systems under the LocalSystem account (NT AUTHORITY\SYSTEM).
+If you can also use this LocalSystem account for monitoring MSSQL, you will only need to ensure that this account (login) has as a minimum the permissions for the following securable elements (Securables):

 • View server state